hakngrow/mern_tutorials_backend/README.md

 ![Create an organization](/public/images/create_organization.jpg)

 Under your new organization, create a new project.
 Give your project a name.
+Again ignore the prompt to add members and set permissions, and create the project.

 ![Create a project](/public/images/create_project.jpg)